 Senate Order on Government Agency Contracts

-On 20 June 2001, Australia’s Senate agreed to an order which requires each government agency (as defined by the Financial Management and Accountability Act 1997) to publish aspects of its contracts with a value of $100,000 or more on its Internet homepage.
-The Senate subsequently amended its order on 27 September 2001, in June 2003 and again on 4 December 2003.
+On 20 June 2001, Australia's Senate agreed to an order which requires each non-corporate Commonwealth entity (NCCE) to publish a list of its contracts which provide for consideration of $100,000 or more on its Internet page.

-The amended order requires that the list of contracts include details of:
+The order requires that the list of contracts include details of: